 You can find further information about pain prevention and management here but always consult your own GP or other treating professionals for advice specific to your pain and/or injury.

 What if you have a back injury because of an accident?

 Depending on what happened, you may be eligible to claim compensation for your back injury.
-The type of claim you will be able to make will depend on what caused your injury – whether it was from a car
+The type of claim you will be able to make will depend on what caused your injury – whether it was from a car, work or public place accident, or potentially due to medical negligence.

-.
-If your back injury was caused by the negligent action or inaction of another party, then you may be entitled to make a claim.
-Your claim will help to provide you with compensation for your injuries –typically providing for costs relating to treatment and management of your back injury, including medicines and professional treatments as mentioned above.
 This compensation also looks to cover any economic loss you may encounter if you need time off work after your injury.
-If your back injury is severe and you are no longer able to work because of it, you may be entitled to make a TPD claim
+If your back injury is severe and you are no longer able to work because of it, you may be entitled to make a TPD claim.